botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 The `channel_id` is the ID of the channel to send the message to.
 If you want to send the message in the same channel as the one in which the custom command was triggered, simply set `channel_id` to `nil`.

 Intuitively, `message_to_be_sent` denotes the output that is to be sent as a message.
-For now, we will just say it is a string with the content you want to send.
+For now, we will just use a string with the content you want to send.
 We will cover sending embeds in a later section on this page.

 ### Special Mentions

-By default, the bot will escape special mentions like `@everyone`, `@here`, and role mentions.
+By default, the bot will escape special mentions like `@everyone`, `@here`, and role mentions (note that user mentions are not escaped by default).
 If you want to send a message with these mentions, you'll need to tell the bot to not escape them.
-You do this by using the `sendMessageNoEscape` function instead of `sendMessage`.
+You can do this by using the `sendMessageNoEscape` function instead of `sendMessage`.

 ```go
 {{ sendMessageNoEscape channel_id message_to_be_sent }}